 - Management's revenue guidance for the upcoming financial year 2024 is $426 million at the midpoint, beating analyst estimates by 1% and implying 21.8% growth (vs 24.9% in FY2023)

 - Free Cash Flow of $31.98 million, up 25.9% from the previous quarter

-- Net Revenue Retention Rate: 130%, in line with previous quarter
+- Net Revenue Retention Rate: 119%, in line with the previous quarter

-With the name chosen due to the founders' fondness for frogs, JFrog (NASDAQ:FROG) provides software as a service platform that makes developing and releasing software easier and faster, especially for large teams.
+Named after the founders' affinity for frogs, JFrog (NASDAQ:FROG) provides a software-as-a-service platform that makes developing and releasing software easier and faster, especially for large teams.